6500 Soquel Dr.

-As of May 1, 2021, All audience members are required to wear a face mask covering their nose and mouth for their entire time on campus and throughout the performance.
+As of June 27, 2021: All unvaccinated audience members are required to wear a face mask covering their nose and mouth for their entire time on campus and throughout the performance.
 Hand sanitizer will be available throughout the Amphitheater.
 Food and drinks are not permitted in the amphitheater with the exception of water, and for safety reasons, there will be no concession sales this season.
 Patrons are required to remain 6' feet apart from unrelated family partners/group members at all times.

 Every student / performer, musician & staff member must be contacted in advance with a review of safety protocols and guidelines.
 Utilize the following COVID-19 Screening Checklist.
 Maintain a check-in log and be able to supply it if requested by a school or public health official.

 The following mandatory steps must be taken prior to admitting students, performers, musicians, and staff members into facilities.
 Faculty and staff should self-check using the same process and their attendance also tracked.
 If you don’t pass self-screening, you need to be absent that day.